zikula-modules/Pages/README.md

 1. Ensure you have Zikula 2.x with Pages 3.2.3 running (download from the [this release](https://github.com/zikula-modules/Pages/releases/tag/3.2.3)).
 2. Upgrade Zikula core to 3.x.
 3. Delete the `modules/Zikula/PagesModule/` directory entirely.
 4. Copy the content of `extensions/` into the `extensions/` directory of your Zikula installation.
-Afterwards you should a folder named `extensions/Zikula/ContentModule/`.
+Afterwards you should a folder named `extensions/Zikula/PagesModule/`.
 5. In `/.env.local` set `APP_DEBUG=1`.
 6. **Create a backup of your database!**
-7. Update ZikulaContentModule in the extensions administration.
+7. Update ZikulaPagesModule in the extensions administration.
 8. In `/.env.local` set `APP_DEBUG=0`.

 In case something goes wrong: